 Blue Point Healthcare Center is in Baltimore, Maryland.
 This city is one of the most densely populated metropolitan areas in the country with has 632,623 people.
-This facility received an overall rating of F. In our view, you would be better off to avoid of this facility.
-If you aren't deterred by this place's profile, you can continue reading to learn more about its category scores.
-We discuss inspections in the next section.
+This is a lower end facility, with an overall grade of D. In our view, we would struggle to recommend this facility.
+The best thing we can say about this facility is that it didn't receive any F's in in any of the major categories.
+More information about these categories is available below.

 Blue Point Healthcare Center